wensq/java-expert/README.md

 ### [Spring Data](http://projects.spring.io/spring-data/)
 Spring Data’s mission is to provide a familiar and consistent, Spring-based programming model for data access while still retaining the special traits of the underlying data store.

 It makes it easy to use data access technologies, relational and non-relational databases, map-reduce frameworks, and cloud-based data services.
 This is an umbrella project which contains many subprojects that are specific to a given database.
-The projects are developed by working together with many of the companies and developers that are behind these exciting technologies.

 [Commons](http://docs.spring.io/spring-data/commons/docs/current/reference/html/)
 | [Gemfire](http://projects.spring.io/spring-data-gemfire)